Azure/PSRule.Rules.Azure/docs/en/rules/Azure.MySQL.ZoneRedundantHA.md

 ## DESCRIPTION

-Azure Database for MySQL flexible servers allows configuration high availablity (HA) across availablity zones in supported regions.
+Azure Database for MySQL flexible servers allows configuration high availability (HA) across availability zones in supported regions.
 Using availability zones improves resiliency of your solution to failures or disruptions isolated to a zone or data center.

 Zone-redundant HA works by: